shanecav/horizon-redux/README.md

 [![Coverage Status](https://coveralls.io/repos/github/shanecav/horizon-redux/badge.svg?branch=master)](https://coveralls.io/github/shanecav/horizon-redux?branch=master)

 ## What does it do?
-horizon-redux provides a light-weight (<1kb minified + gzipped) and flexible interface for connecting Redux with [Horizon.io](http://horizon.io/).
+horizon-redux provides a light-weight (<1kb minified + gzipped) and flexible interface for connecting [Redux](https://github.com/reactjs/redux) with [Horizon.io](http://horizon.io/).
 It accomplishes this by providing two functions: `createMiddleware` and `setupSubscriptionActions`.

 `createMiddleware` is used to create a Redux middleware that watches for specific actions, and makes corresponding Horizon queries when they're dispatched.

-`setupSubscriptionActions` is used to register Horizon query subscriptions to respond by dispatching corresponding actions every time the subscription receives new data.
-The subscription can be a one-time `fetch()`, or a continuous `watch()`.
+`setupSubscriptionActions` is used to create Horizon query subscriptions that respond by dispatching corresponding actions every time the subscription receives new data.
+Subscriptions can be a one-time `fetch()`, or a continuous `watch()`.

 This approach allows you to use Redux to manage your app's entire state, as opposed to having external Horizon.io bindings directly to your UI components.
-That way, you can enjoy the simplicity of Horizon.io without losing the benefits of a well-structured Redux app.
+This way, you can enjoy the simplicity of Horizon.io without losing the benefits of a well-structured Redux app.

+horizon-redux has zero npm dependencies, and its only requirements are Horizon.io and Redux.

 ## Installation